 Prior to the completion of this offering, we have adopted, effective upon completion of this offering, a Code of Ethics, which will be applicable to all of our directors, executive officers and employees, including our principal executive officer, principal financial officer and principal accounting officer.
-Our Code of Ethics is publicly available on our website.
+Following the completion of this offering we will make our Code of Ethics publicly available on our website.
 Our Code of Ethics is a "code of ethics," as defined in Item 406(b) of Regulation S-K. The information contained on, or accessible from, our website is not part of this prospectus by reference or otherwise.
 We will make any legally required disclosures regarding amendments to, or waivers of, provisions of our Code of Ethics on our website.

-In addition, we have adopted, effective upon completion of this offering, a set of corporate governance guidelines covering a variety of matters, including approval of related party transactions.
+In addition, prior to the completion of this offering, we have adopted, effective upon completion of this offering, a set of corporate governance guidelines covering a variety of matters, including approval of related party transactions.
 The guidelines will reflect certain guiding principles with respect to our board's structure, procedures and committees.
 The guidelines are not intended to change or interpret any applicable law, rule or regulation or our amended and restated memorandum and articles of association.